mion93/FaridHouse/README.md

 Used for Homepage Landing Text Animation, COVID-19 Modal, Scroll to Top Button, CountDown days of New Opening Location.
 * APIS
 Email.js API used to receive the emails submitted.
 Added also an alert function that shows that the submission was successful.
-Google Maps API used to display the location and the new opening
+Google Maps API used to display the location and the new spa opening.